18 Common Rosacea Triggers

 - Medications, such as topical steroids, some blood pressure drugs, and some opiate painkillers

-Keep in mind that not all of these things trigger your rosacea.
-Each person is different.
+Keep in mind that not all of these things will trigger your rosacea.
+Everybody is different.
 The important thing is to learn what causes your own rosacea symptoms.
-You can use a triggers diary to keep track.
+You can use a diary -- like the one at the end of this article -- to keep track.

 Why Do Triggers Make Rosacea Worse?